bradymadden97/pz-metrics-analysis/README.md

-# pz-metrics-analysis
+# Pz-Metrics
 ## Dashboard
-The dashboard is a node tool used to view and edit components of pre-made Kibana graphs.
-Graph data is stored in the [data.json](dashboard/config/data.json) file, and Kibana queries are edited using string templating.
+The dashboard is a node tool used to view and edit components of pre-made Kibana graphs, as well as track Elasticsearch logs.
+Graph data and log queries are stored in the [data.json](/dashboard/config/data.json) file.